 I never liked the old adage, “Familiarity breeds contempt”, but I must admit that may explain why I had grown to take Neil Peart‘s Mt.
 Rushmore of talents for granted over these many years.
 You see, I have been a big Rush fan for far longer than most, having played the trio’s first album on their own indie Moon Records label, pre-Peart even, on my first radio show in Ohio in early 1974.
 I saw Rush with their new drummer then, Neil Peart, open for KISS in concert at Ohio Northen University in Spring 1975.
 I interviewed Peart at length on opening night of the Grace Under Pressure tour in Albuquerque, something he rarely granted.

 Now that Neil Peart is gone, I am just listening to him work live, through new objective ears, and marveling at the combination of power, technique, musicality, and brilliant lyrical insights.
-Here is “Big Money” by Rush from Dallas 2012 on the Clockwork Angels tour. –Redbeard
+Here is “Big Money” by Rush from Dallas 2012 on the Clockwork Angels tour, a song originally found on Power Windows thirty-five years ago, which we will feature here next week. –Redbeard